Can Carbon Monoxide Detectors Detect Propane?

 What is Carbon Monoxide?

-Carbon monoxide (CO) is a colorless and odorless gas and can come from things like a car running in the garage or a gasoline-powered generator venting onto a porch or patio near an open door.
+Carbon monoxide (CO) is a colorless and odorless gas that can come from things like a car running in the garage or a gasoline-powered generator venting onto a porch or patio near an open door.
 There are carbon monoxide detectors available, including those that are battery-powered and those that are hard-wired into a home’s electrical system.
 Additionally, combination detectors designed to handle smoke and carbon monoxide are available.
+These detectors can be paired with other life safety devices to ensure your home is protected from smoke, carbon monoxide, and more.

 What is Propane?

 Propane is a type of gas that some homeowners use for various reasons, such as operating a stove or fireplace, camping, or as an alternative to natural gas.
-Typical propane use mandates homeowners to have a tank near their home that gets filled regularly.
-They then use that propane for their heating or cooking needs.
+Typical propane usage mandates homeowners to have a tank near their home that is filled regularly.
+They can then use that propane for their heating or cooking needs.
 In addition, many rural homeowners require propane tanks if their houses aren’t entirely electric, often because natural gas lines don’t reach their locations.

 How Carbon Monoxide Detectors Work

-Brinks Home’s smart home security equipment includes life-saving technology, including monitored smoke alarms and CO detectors.
+Brinks Home’s smart home security equipment includes life-saving technology, including monitored smoke alarms and carbon monoxide detectors.
 For complete home protection, customize your security package with a touchscreen alarm panel, indoor cameras, motion detectors, and more.

 Contact Brinks Home to find out more about monitored home security plans that meet your needs.